Asynchronous communication definition

-Platforms like Monday and Trello let you play digital catch-up with team members without all having to find time in your calendars.
+Platforms like Monday, Trello and task management tools in Dropbox let you play digital catch-up with team members without all having to find time in your calendars.
 You can simply log on, see what’s been added or highlighted and get on with it.
 This may seem counter-productive.
 After all, shouldn’t you take up an issue immediately and directly with the person who can fix it?
 In reality, with everyone on your team juggling different tasks, directly demanding that something be done is not only a great way to kill motivation, it’s not going to magically free up the time needed to instantly to sort it.
 Better to make sure you have highlighted the issue, so when everyone is back on the task, they know just what to do.
 These tools ensure the excuse of “missed the memo” can never be used again, and ensures everyone knows what’s happening, with nothing being confined to a panicked phone call.

 Tools like Dropbox Paper mean you and your team can all work collaboratively without having to be in the same room or even the same time zone.
 You can make edits and leave comments, which update instantly for everyone who has access to the document, and others can do likewise.
 Gone are the days of sending one master copy back-and-forth, only for edits to be lost as it’s renamed “Version 2” or “Version 12."
 With Dropbox Paper, asynchronous communication is easy.